rbuj/review-translations/README.md

 * askbot.sh : downloads and tests the translations of [askbot](https://askbot.com/) which is used in [Ask Fedora](https://ask.fedoraproject.org)
 * blivet-gui.sh : downloads and tests the translations of [blivet-gui](https://github.com/rhinstaller/blivet-gui)
 * clipit.sh : downloads and tests the translations of [ClipIt](https://github.com/shantzu/ClipIt)
+* colord.sh : downloads and tests the translations of [colord](https://www.freedesktop.org/software/colord/)
 * deploy.sh : a deployment example for publishing the reports in a local apache server
 * fprintd.sh : downloads and tests the translations of [fprintd](http://www.freedesktop.org/wiki/Software/fprint/)
 * gnome.sh : downloads and tests the translations of some [GNOME packages](https://www.gnome.org/)